sebamci/ball-on-beam-docs/docs/D_Course_tasks/04_setpoint.md

 - Display the **ball position** (from `Read_Ball_Position`) and the **setpoint** on the same Scope.
 - Try to move the knob in a way that makes the ball position track the setpoint.
 - You can start with something simple like a constant setpoint or a step change, and then try more complex waveforms.
+- Safe this model in a new Simulink file (e.g. `Manual_Tracking.slx`) for later use.

 > This task demonstrates how difficult it is to manually follow even a simple trajectory.
 > It provides an intuitive motivation for the next step: automatic PID control.